Pokémon video game series competitive play: Synopsis of changes over time

 Pokémon X and Y rebalanced many older moves, leading to a more defensively focused metagame.
 The Dragon type, which had been powerful in previous metagames, was nerfed with the introduction of a new Fairy type, which takes no damage from Dragon-type attacks.
 Steel types, which had previously served as the sole resistance to Dragon-types, were additionally nerfed defensively, with Ghost and Dark-types now being able to hit them for neutral damage.
 Many other changes were introduced, such as Electric-type Pokémon becoming immune to Paralysis, and the effects of abilities which set weather conditions only setting the weather temporarily, as opposed to permanently.
 X and Y also introduced Mega Evolutions, powerful forms of older Pokémon.
 While it revamped older Pokémon, it has been stated to have been centralized around a few of the stronger Mega Evolutions in competitive, rather than all of them receiving equal use.
 In an interview, competitive player and caster Aaron Zheng stated that he saw the changes introduced in these games as helping to showcase that The Pokémon Company was interested in making gameplay changes for the competitive scene.
 The metagame of X and Y received criticism from some players for being too similar to past entries in the series, though VG247 writer Kat Bailey saw it as being an attempt at curbing powercreep in the series while also improving on pre-existing mechanics and species.

 Pokémon Sun and Moon introduced further changes, such as the introduction of the "Z-Move" mechanic, which allows Pokémon to use powerful, one-time use moves that can either increase a Pokémon's stats or unleash a powerful attack.
 The unpredictability of when these moves would be used led to them being disliked by players for their role in the competitive metagame.
-Pokémon Ultra Sun and Ultra Moon introduced several changes to the metagame, such as an expansion to the amount of moves Pokémon were capable of learning, the introduction of several new "Ultra Beast" Pokémon, and a change to the move "Wide Guard" that allowed Z-Move damage to be lowered for both sides of the field in double battles.
+Pokémon Ultra Sun and Ultra Moon introduced several changes to the metagame, such as an expansion to the number of moves Pokémon were capable of learning, the introduction of several new "Ultra Beast" Pokémon, and a change to the move "Wide Guard" that allowed Z-Move damage to be lowered for both sides of the field in double battles.

 Pokémon Sword and Shield removed both Mega Evolutions and Z-Moves.
 Instead, it added a new feature named "Dynamax", which allows Pokémon to grow significantly larger for three turns and use "Max Moves", powerful moves with strong secondary effects.
 The in-game "battle timer", which measures the amount of time players have to battle against each other, was also decreased to twenty minutes, which led to some criticism from professional players in the community.
-The games introduced "Dexit", which limited the amount of Pokémon available in a given game, which was well-received by competitive players.
+Many species of Pokémon that were present in past games were removed in Sword and Shield, a decision colloquially termed "Dexit"; though widely criticised among the broader Pokémon fanbase, this move was well-received by competitive players.
 Pokémon Scarlet and Violet removed Dynamax, instead adding a new feature called "Terastallization", which allows a Pokémon to change its type during battle.